 2. A Toy

-You might need to grab a nap as well but your little one might be stark awake.
+You might need to grab a nap as well, but your little one might be stark awake.
 Let him keep himself engaged by playing with his favourite toy.
-If you are traveling, carry a toy that doesn’t make noise so as to avoid disturbing other passengers.
+If you are travelling, carry a toy that doesn’t make noise so as to avoid disturbing other passengers.

 Now that your child can make use of his limbs a lot, he could also be eating solids now.
 This results in a higher risk of spilling things.
 Having an apron around his neck can catch these food items that spill and keep him clean.